wearwolf/FloppyImageRectifier/Docs/Encoding.md

 ### Track Offsets

 The number of tracks is used to calculate the number of 512 byte blocks needed to store track offset information.
-The Offset for each track is then calculated by using that value plus 1, for the header, and a running accumulation of the number of blocks needed to store each track
+The Offset for each track is then calculated by starting with that value plus 1, for the header, and an accumulation of the number of blocks needed to store each track

 The track length is calculated by finding the maximum number of bytes required between both sides of the track and rounding up.